ed16/messenger/README.md

 docker-compose up
 ```

+4. Use Postman with the following Postman collection for the test: [postman_collection.json](https://github.com/ed16/messenger/blob/main/postman_collection.json)

 ## Usage

 The API endpoints provided by the services can be accessed through HTTP requests.
 Here are the available endpoints: